-Application Deadline: Friday, March 1, 2013
+Application Deadline: Friday March 7, 2014

 Interns average 20 hours per week at the center

 Group Supervision: Each intern receives 2 hours of group supervision on Thursday mornings from 10:00 to 12:00.
 Those interns who are assigned to a clinical team have 1 additional hour of group supervision, which is scheduled with the team.

 Diversity Training: Each intern attends 1.5 hours of Diversity Training at the Center on Thursday mornings from 8:30 to 10:00.
 As part of the Diversity Training, interns will participate in an immersion experience for 15 hours in the fall semester and 10 hours in the spring semester.

 Intakes: Each intern is scheduled for 2 intakes per week at the Center.

 Outreach: Each intern participates as a member of 2 outreach teams at the Center.
 Each team meets for 1 hour per week (total of 2 hours) during regular business hours.
 Assignment to Outreach teams is determined during orientation week in August.
 Decisions regarding outreach teams are dependent on interests of the interns, needs of the center, and availability of staff.
 We provide programming for classrooms, workshops for students, staff, and faculty, discussion groups in the residence halls, and many other outreach services for the Ball State community.
 Outreach events often occur outside of the interns’ typical schedule at Lucina.

 Individual Counseling: Each intern schedules 8 individual client times per week.
 Due to “no-shows,” cancellations, and rescheduling by clients, interns typically see 5-6 individual clients per week.
 Interns supplement these hours through required participation in outreach programming and immersion hours through the Diversity Training in order to allow them to meet their required direct service hours for the internship.